Post-secondary Pathways

 • Many careers require an Ontario Secondary School Diploma (OSSD), followed by specific on-the-job training.

-• Some employment provides opportunities for paid educational training and advancement.
+• Some employers provide opportunities for paid educational training and advancement.

-• Gather information on the labour market and future opportunities for growth.
+• Workers should gather information on the labour market and future opportunities for growth.

-• Want to gain work experience and transferable skills in a particular sector.
+• Gain work experience and transferable skills in a particular sector.

-• Make connections to industry partners and employers.
+• Make connections with industry partners and employers.

-• Want to explore employment opportunities that matches your goals, skills, interests, availability, and job satisfaction.
+• Explore employment opportunities that align with personal goals, skills, and interests.

 For additional information